Nifty Nov futures trade at premium

-Bajaj Finance, Reliance Inds and IndusInd Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, Bajaj Finance and Axis Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 The November 2020 F&O contracts will expire on 26 November 2020.